coopdevs/trytond_provision/README.md

 ## Configuration variables

-This examples are from `./inventory/host_vars/local.tryton.coop/config.yml`.
+This examples are from `./inventory/host_vars/local.somconnexio.coop/config.yml` and `secrets.yml` and from the group vars `./inventory/group_vars/all.yml`.
 You can create new `host_vars` folder with your domain as name and modify this vars.
 We recommend encrypting the variables with sensitive information with [Ansible Vualt](https://docs.ansible.com/ansible/2.4/vault.html) and use `--ask-vault-pass` in the command line.

 * Sysadmins